-Dont let newspapers and mail pile up.
-Have a neighbor check your mailbox
+Dont let mail, packages, and newspapers pile up.
+Have a neighbor every

-every day and pick up anything left on the porch.
-You could have mail and
+day pick up mail, newspapers, and anything left on the porch.
+You could

-newspaper deliveries stopped, but be aware that these stops reveal your
+have mail and newspaper deliveries stopped, but be aware that these stops

 Arrange for someone to mow your lawn if it is likely to become overgrown.